 Unfortunately, not all buses and electric trolley-buses are wheelchair accessible.
 According to the Athens Urban Transport Organization (OASA), 1/4 of the vehicles in operation feature ramps.
 However, all of them do have kneeling systems, which can lower the doors closer to the ground, and some of the stations feature raised concrete platforms for easier access.

 While lesser used by locals who consider it too slow, the tram is a comfortable way to travel in Athens, and the network is still developing.
 It can be considered the most comfortable way to travel along the Athens Riviera, and discover the seaside suburbs.

 A new section, a circular route in Piraeus connecting to the existing rails, just opened in December.
 While the lines were previously separated in three, there are now two lines; the T6 line runs from Syntagma Square to the coast, and ends at the Pikrodafni stop.
 The T7 line runs along the coast from Asklipieio Voulas to Piraeus.
 The two lines meet at the Pikrodafni stop, so you can travel from central Athens to Pireaus or Voula by tram with just one transfer.

-The first trams depart from the terminal stations between 04:49 and 05:31, and the last between 23:43 and 00:30.
+The first trams depart from the terminal stations between 04:49 and 05:31, and the last between 23:24 and 00:50 on weekdays and 00:22 and 01:57 on summer weekends.
 See the tram stations on the map here and on the map above, and find the timetables for all lines here.